Legal Clerk

 What Does a Legal Clerk Do?

 Legal clerks assist lawyers and judges in researching and preparing legal documents.
-Unlike paralegals, who cannot take part in any actual legal acts, legal clerks may help lawyers or judges in court and consult with clients.
-Legal clerks are invaluable to law firms and court systems, as they often are specialized in particular types of cases, and therefore can offer sound advice to lawyers taking on such a case.
-For example, some legal clerks specialize in commercial litigation, and therefore are well-suited to work in courts that handle commercial litigation cases.
-Legal clerks are typically recent law school graduates in an entry-level law job, looking to gain professional working experience before advancing to become a lawyer.
+Unlike paralegals, who cannot take part in any actual legal actions, legal clerks may help lawyers or judges in court and consult with clients.
+Legal clerks are invaluable to law firms and court systems, as they often are specialized in particular types of cases, and therefore can offer sound advice on them.
+Legal clerks are typically recent law school graduates in an entry-level law job who are looking to gain professional working experience before becoming attorneys.

 What Kind of Training Do I Need to Become a Legal Clerk?

-Legal clerks are typically prospective lawyers, or recent law school graduates looking to gain entry into the law field.
-A minimum of a bachelor’s degree is generally required for legal clerks, as well as graduation from an accredited law school.
-To gain entry into highly competitive law schools, prospective legal clerks must earn excellent grades during their undergraduate studies as well as successfully complete and pass the Law School Admission Test (LSAT).
-After completing law school, prospective legal clerks are eligible for a clerical position with a law firm.
+A minimum of a bachelor's degree is generally required for legal clerks as well as graduation from an accredited law school.
+To gain entry into highly competitive law schools, prospective legal clerks must earn excellent grades during their undergraduate studies and score well on the Law School Admission Test (LSAT).